-There are two types of well data used by COHIBA: Well points and well paths with zone logs.
+There are two main types of well data used by COHIBA: Well points and well paths with zone logs.
 Well points1 are the intersections between a well path and a surface.
+A surface in the stratigraphic framework is a zone transition2.
 The zone logs are a representation of the zonation along the well path.

 The preferred approach is to use well paths with zone logs.
-Then COHIBA detects zone transitions along the well paths and record them as well points.
-For deviated or horizontal wells, COHIBA ensures that all surfaces are located correctly according to the zonation along the well paths.
+COHIBA analyzes the zone logs and records relevant zone transitions along the well paths as well points.
+COHIBA will then condition the surfaces on the detected well points and ensure that all surfaces are located correctly according to the zonation along the well paths3.
+Using only well points is possible but the extra information provided by the well paths and zone logs is often of great importance.